This page contains answers to questions Northland Power is often asked about wind.

 1. Why are you building this project?

-A: The Ontario Power Authority (OPA) is responsible for ensuring the long-term electricity supply for Ontario.
+A: The Independent Electricity System Operator, formerly known as the Ontario Power Authority (OPA), is responsible for ensuring the long-term electricity supply for Ontario.
 The province also has a strategy to focus on environmentally friendly energy sources.
 Wind power projects are seen as a way to achieve both goals.
-The OPA has invited Northland and any other energy company to propose wind projects that fit its requirements.
-This project is being proposed to the OPA by Northland as a project that qualifies under the feed-in tariff program.
+The IESO invited Northland and other energy companies to propose wind projects that fit its requirements.
+This project was proposed to the IESO by Northland as a project that qualified under the feed-in tariff program.

 2. Why is the project being built in this location?